PhysicsJake/PhysicsJake-Data-Graphics/reports/correspondence.md

 **JS** Got GGsave to work

 Want to focus on racial disparity, so leaned away from comparing to outside countries.
-However, I cna find some number and data to compare, not enough to graph another country alongside.
+However, I can find some number and data to compare, not enough to graph another country alongside.

 Did facet on sex, income bracket was not included metric.